-APPENDIX XII: OPERATIONAL CAPABILITY ASSESSMENT TOOL (PRIVATE SECTOR) ---
+APPENDIX XII: OPERATIONAL CAPABILITY ASSESSMENT TOOL (PRIVATE SECTOR)

-1. CO mpany Age and Stability
+Capability 0 I 2 3 4

-Capability Element/Scores 0 1 2 3 4
+Element/Scores

-1.1 What is the trading name of the company?
+.1 What is the trading name of the company?

-1.2 What is the registered name of the company?
+.2 What is the registered name of the company?

-1.3 ls the company a member of a group?
-Yes
+.3 Is the company a member of a group?
+Y

 1.4 If YES to question 1.3, what is the registered name of the group?

-l .5 What year was the company founded?
+1.5 What year was the company founded? Γ

 1.6 What is the legal status of the company?
 No registration or legal right to operate in the country available.
 Registration and legal status in the country are available.
 Legal registration is available, but written constitution is in the process of development.
 Legal registrations are available, but written constitution and code of conduct are not always complied with.
 Legal registrations are available, and there is compliance with the written constitution and code of conduct.

 1.7 What is the advisory board/committee structure?
 Management roles and responsibilities?
 No functioning governing committee or advisory board to provide oversight or governance for the supply chain.
 The board membership is small and static and there are no formal documents that clearly define TOR that detail primary duties of board and management.
 The board has held no meeting after its inauguration.
 The board membership is small, and formal documents that clearly define TOR that detail primary duties of board and management are in the process of being defined.
 The board has held at least three meetings after its inauguration.
 A committed board is in place with some relevant experience.
 Meetings are held periodically, and there is a consistent level of involvement in the supply chain.
 While the Board of Directors may have relevant experience, the company lacks the financial strength to provide a large client with required resources.
 A strong, diverse board comprises members with relevant experience.
 Regular and well documented meetings are held.
 Action points are followed up promptly.
 There is consistent oversight of the supply chain according to the board TOR.

-8. 1 How old is the organization?
+8. I How old is the organization?

 1.9 What was the annual turnover for 2020?